UtrechtUniversity/campylobacter-crisprscape/doc/CRISPR_refinement.md

 In brief, CRISPRidentify has two crucial advantages compared to CCTyper:

-1. It has a more sophisticated method of identifying CRISPR repeats and their correct start and stop positions (details in [Supplementary file 1](https://academic.oup.com/nar/article/49/4/e20/6027817?login=false#supplementary-data) )
+1. It has a more sophisticated method of identifying the correct start and stop positions of CRISPR repeats (details in [Supplementary file 1](https://academic.oup.com/nar/article/49/4/e20/6027817?login=false#supplementary-data) )